 - Individual+: This service touts removal from challenging websites that are not mentioned.
 We contacted OneRep for more information about this service, and they stated the following: “We don’t have the list of challenging websites as this list is individual and is negotiated on a case-by-case basis.
 However, it usually refers to court records, criminal records, articles with negative content and all additional sites not covered by the basic plan.”.
 The monthly cost for this enhanced service is $229.95 per month.
 They also note weekly scans with this service.

 In comparison, Removaly is focused on simplicity and transparency.
 Everything is billed annually, ensuring a clean and smooth process with minimal financial confusion on your part.
 One payment, and you are good for a year.
 We also are well aware that all email support is 24/7, and we perform close to real-time scans, instead of a once per month scan that OneRep provides, or a once per quarter scan that DeleteMe offers.

-With those numbers, our offerings cost less per site scanned than OneRep, with more robust customer service, far more frequent scanning, and a personal touch that we at Removaly pride ourselves on.
+With those numbers, our offerings cost less per scan than OneRep, with far more frequent scanning (daily versus monthly), and a personal touch that we at Removaly pride ourselves on.

 Comparing Free Opt-Out Guides

 One thing that we are incredibly impressed about with OneRep is their propensity for providing extensive free opt-out guides for those who prefer to save the money and spend the time to remove themselves from these people search websites.
 Their offerings were the inspiration for Removaly offering the opt-out guides that we currently offer.